Look Twice before You Leap: A Rational Framework for Localized Adversarial Anonymization: Experiments

 \subsubsection{Economic Efficiency Analysis}

-To validate our theoretical premise regarding agent rationality, we analyze the marginal dynamics of the anonymization process.
+To validate our theoretical premise regarding rationality, we analyze the marginal dynamics of the anonymization process.
 Figure \ref{fig:mrs_analysis} visualizes the MRS across iterations for Utility Score.
-FgAA (Red Curve) exhibits a continuous increase in MRS across all metrics and datasets, which confirms that the greedy strategy tends to drift into an economically inefficient state.
-In contrast, RLAA (Blue Curve) maintains a low and stable MRS trajectory, showing economically rational anonymization behaviors.
-The comparison between the blue and red curves serves as an empirical proof of our hypothesis: Constraint on rationality prevents utility collapse.
-Besides, further quantitative analysis in \textbf{Appendix \ref{app:detailed_results}} reveals a counter-intuitive capability-rationality paradox: the SOTA level model DeepSeek-V3.2-Exp exhibits a steeper irrationality drift than the smaller model Qwen2.5-7B.
+FgAA (Red Curve) exhibits a continuous increase in MRS across both datasets, which confirms that the greedy strategy tends to drift into an economically inefficient state.
+In contrast, RLAA (Blue Curve) maintains a low and stable MRS trajectory, reducing the terminal MRS based on UTIL Score from \textbf{3.80} to \textbf{1.74} on Llama3-8B.
+The comparison serves as an empirical proof of our hypothesis: The constraint on rationality prevents utility collapse.
+Besides, further quantitative analysis in Appendix \ref{subapp:quantitative_analysis} reveals a counter-intuitive capability-rationality paradox: SOTA level models exhibit a steeper irrationality drift and achieve higher rationality gains than smaller models.
 This observation suggests that scaling capabilities alone cannot resolve rationality alignment failures.